 - 12 ounces granulated sugar

 - 1/2 teaspoon kosher salt plus more for garnish

 Preheat oven to 350 degrees.
 Spread the almonds on a non-stick cookie sheet and bake for 6 to 8 minutes or until toasted and aromatic.
 Set aside.

 Line a cookie sheet with parchment paper and set next to stove.

-Combine butter, sugar, honey, warm water and salt in a medium sized pot and cook over a medium heat.
+Combine butter, sugar, honey, warm water and salt in a medium-sized pot and cook over a medium heat.
 Set a candy thermometer in pan, but be careful that it is not touching bottom of pan.
 Cook mixture over medium heat, stirring once in a while, until mixture reaches 240 degrees.

 At 240 degrees, add 1 cup sliced almonds to sugar mixture.
-After adding almonds, stir constantly with heatproof spatula or wooden spoon, keeping heat at medium, until mixture reaches 295 degrees.
+After adding almonds, stir constantly with a heatproof spatula or wooden spoon, keeping heat at medium, until mixture reaches 295 degrees.
 At 290 (make sure it’s no less than 290 and no more than 295 degrees), immediately remove from heat and stir in baking soda.
 It will bubble up and lighten a bit and seem almost fluffy.
 Pour on to the parchment lined cookie tray and use an offset spatula to spread evenly over the tray.
 Do NOT touch the caramel because it is boiling hot and caramel burns are not fun.

-I use the bark (if not eaten just alone) as garnish for cupcakes and cakes, or I fold it into ice cream (this is how the Milk Chocolate Toffee Crunch Ice Cream served at Hanna was created).
+I use the bark (if not eaten just alone) as a garnish for cupcakes and cakes, or I fold it into ice cream (this is how the Milk Chocolate Toffee Crunch Ice Cream served at Hanna was created).